SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 * Completion of primary and secondary education
 * Access to primary and secondary education that is free and equitable
-* Achieving minimal profiency in reading and mathematics
+* Achieving minimal proficiency in reading and mathematics

 This query consists of 3 phrases.